-If you agreed, you are probably high in extroversion.
-If you disagreed you are probably low in extroversion.
+If you agreed, you probably rate high in extroversion.
+If you disagreed, you probably rate low in extroversion.

-Special Note: If you are low in extroversion be sure to not force yourself to try to be extroverted.
+Special Note: If you rate low in extroversion, be sure to not force yourself to try being extroverted.
 Honor your introversion.
-You never want to try to be something or someone you are not.
+You never want to try being something or someone you are not.
 Think of the places and people who get you excited and stick to those nourishing spots.
 This helps you stay true to yourself–let the extroverts go to the nightclubs!

-Agreeableness is how you feel towards others.
-People who are high in agreeableness are friendly and compassionate.
-People who are low in agreeableness are more analytical and detached.
+Agreeableness is how you feel toward others.
+People who rate high in agreeableness are friendly and compassionate.
+People who rate low in agreeableness are more analytical and detached.
 Do you agree or disagree with these statements?

 - I tend to trust people and give them the benefit of the doubt.